Community Interest Companies (CIC)

 CICs are limited companies but they operate to provide a benefit to the community they serve as well as making a profit by trading.
-While they are not strictly 'not for profit', delivering returns to investors, the primary purpose of a CIC is community benefit rather than private profit.
+While they are not strictly 'not for profit', delivering returns to investors if the 'share' version, the primary purpose of a CIC is community benefit rather than private profit.
 Returns to investors must "be balanced and reasonable", and enough to encourage investment in the social enterprise sector while ensuring real community benefit is always at the heart of any CIC.
 A CIC "cannot be used solely for the financial advantage of a group of people, for political purposes, or the benefit of the employees, directors or members of a single organisation."

 What you do as a CIC may be the benefit you offer, e.g. training or a welfare service or it may be that you use the profits you generate from commercial activity to fund activities in the community.

 CICs can be a useful legal form for running local assets such as community halls and facilities, as well as for trading.
 You cannot be both a CIC and a charity, but a CIC can be a trading subsidiary of a charity, such as a charity shop.
 They are also used for collaborations with other charities with each having a shareholding in the CIC.

 Here are some of the legal issues to think about with a CIC:

 The primary legal structure for CICs is the limited liability company.
 They can either be incorporated as a new company or converted from an existing company.
 They can take one of three company forms